Chris Foley (politician)

 Christopher John Foley (born 25 February 1956) is an Australian politician.
 Born in Brisbane, he became a certified financial planner and received a Diploma in Christian Doctrine and Practice, was an Associate in Theology, and became a Justice of the Peace.
 An ordained minister with the Wesleyan Methodist Church of Australia, he is married with five children.

 He is now retired now from politics and as a pastor of Grace community church.

 He was elected as an independent to the Legislative Assembly of Queensland in a 2003 by-election for the seat of Maryborough following the resignation due to ill health of another independent, former One Nation MLA John Kingston.
 Foley was re-elected at the 2004, 2006 and 2009 elections.
-He lost his seat at the 2012 election to the Liberal National Party of Queensland.
+He lost his seat at the 2012 election to the Liberal National Party of Queensland candidate Anne Maddern.